 Most homes in Wilmette fall within the boundaries of District 39 schools while a small portion of northwestern Wilmette attends District 37 Avoca schools.
 District 39 consists of 4 elementary schools for children in Kindergarten through grade 4: Romona, Central, Harper and McKenzie.
 There is one middle school, Highcrest, for grades 5 and 6 and one junior high, Wilmette Junior High, servicing grades 7 and 8.
 District 37 consists of one elementary school: Avoca (for grades K-5) and one middle school, Marie Murphy, for grades 6-8.
 Here is the Illinois State report Card for Wilmette schools.

 For early education, Romona School houses the District 39 Connecting Kids fee-based pre-school.
-Additionally, there are many excellent private options such as Banner, Ronald Knox Montessori, Wilmette Park District, Trinity, Rose Hall Montessori, St. Francis Xavier and St. Joe’s.
+Additionally, there are many excellent private options such as Ronald Knox Montessori, Wilmette Park District, Trinity, Rose Hall Montessori, St. Francis Xavier and St. Joseph.
 Both ½ day and full-day pre-school programs exist.